 Chance For Redemption: Barring the improbable postscript My God, What Have I Done? revelation, very little.
 To paraphrase Dante, the lowest circles of Scrappy hell are reserved for traitors.

 Fell here after a Senseless Sacrifice in Deception turned him into a extremist jackass dubbed as 'Dark Raiden'.
-Got his redemption ticket by getting a chance to be a good Raiden again and fix past things but he majorly screwed up overall, as his actions resulted in Sindel's demotion to The Fallen and let Quan Chi get a completely upper hand over most of the heroes via enslaving them, and losing the trust of his apprentice Liu Kang, causing the Court of the Gods to consider demoting him further to the Disgraces (but they checked that putting him in the Disgraces would be a bad idea, considering Raiden's past as an ideal Big Good in the original timeline and for the fact that he saved the two worlds earlier) should he try to go to Purgatory and consider himself redeemed for what he did, thus he opted to stay here until he fully redeemed himself.
+Got his redemption ticket by getting a chance to be a good Raiden again and fix past things but he majorly screwed up overall, as his actions resulted in Sindel's demotion to The Fallen and let Quan Chi get a completely upper hand over most of the heroes via enslaving them and sending those who ascendednote Sub-Zero, Smoke, Kurtis Stryker and Kitana to the GUAE Re-Education Facility, effectively making them lose trust of him after discovering what caused them to end up there, and losing the trust of his apprentice Liu Kang, causing the Court of the Gods to consider demoting him further to the Disgraces (but they checked that putting him in the Disgraces would be a bad idea, considering Raiden's past as an ideal Big Good in the original timeline and for the fact that he saved the two worlds earlier) should he try to go to Purgatory and consider himself redeemed for what he did, thus he opted to stay here until he fully redeemed himself.

 Because he can no longer act as the Big Good to the Mortal Kombat heroes, Rachel Alucard has taken over his former position and undeniably does a better job than Raiden.

 Chance of Redemption: It all depends on how Mortal Kombat X would allow him to save the rest of the heroes and bolster the forces of good without any major screw ups...
 So far, he has been confirmed that he will appear in the game.